-PROVISIONS ADDITIONAL INFORMATION REFERENCES b) The student is incapable of meeting the requirements of the programs of study in language of instruction or Mathematics: The student's individualized education plan states that he/she is incapable of meeting the requirements of either the language of instruction program of study or the Mathematics program of study and that, as a result, the requirements of the program concerned must be modified for this student. - The exemption therefore applies to this subject alone and the mark in the student's report card corresponds to the requirements set in his/her individualized education plan. c) The student is incapable of meeting the requirements of the programs of study in Physical Education and Health or Arts Education: The student's individualized education plan states that he/she is incapable of meeting the requirements of the programs of study in Physical Education and Health or Arts Education and that, as a result, the requirements of the program concerned must be modified for this student. - The exemption therefore applies to this subject or these subjects alone and the mark in the student's report card corresponds to the requirements set in his/her individualized education plan.

-PROVISIONS ADDITIONAL INFORMATION REFERENCES The exemption applies to the: - group average, as described in section 30.1 of the BSR The marks entered on these students' report cards are expressed as - weighting for the terms, as described in the second paragraph of section 30.2 of the BSR percentages. - obligation to use the Framework for the Evaluation of Learning, as described in the third paragraph of section 30.2 of the BSR obligation to include the student's result for an examination set by the Minister (20%) in the student's final mark, as described in section 30.3 of the BSR In the Comments area of section 2 of the report card, it must be indicated that the requirements of the programs of study have been modified for this student.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES The exemption therefore applies to this subject alone and the mark in the student's report card corresponds to the requirements set in his or her individualized education plan. c) The student is incapable of meeting the requirements of the program of study in Physical Education and Health or the programs of study in Arts Education: The student's individualized education plan states that he or she is incapable of meeting the requirements of the program of study in Physical Education and Health or the programs of study in Arts Education and that, as a result, the requirements of the program or programs concerned are modified for this student.
+The exemption therefore applies to this subject or these subjects alone and the mark in the student's report card corresponds to the requirements set in his or her individualized education plan.
+The exemption applies to: • the group average, as described in section 30.1 of the BSR o The marks entered on these students' report cards are expressed as • the weighting for the terms, as described in the second paragraph of section 30.2 of the BSR percentages. • the obligation to use the Framework for the Evaluation of Learning, as described in the third paragraph of section 30.2 of the BSR • the obligation to include the student's result for an examination set by the Minister (20%) in the student's final mark, as described in section 30.3 of the BSR In the Comments area of section 2 of the report card, it must be indicated that the requirements of the programs of study have been modified for this student.

-PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.2 Students With Handicaps, Social Maladjustments or Learning Disabilities Who Have an Intellectual Impairment and Who Are Enrolled in an Adapted Ministerial Program of Study a) Students with a profound intellectual impairment For students who are in the ministerial program for students with a profound intellectual impairment, the exemption applies to: - all the provisions of sections 30.1, 30.2 and 30.3 of the BSR The results recorded in section 2 of the report card prescribed by the BSR for students who are in the ministerial Program for Students With a Profound Intellectual Impairment must be expressed as a rating in accordance with the following key: A The student meets the requirements set for him/her very well. В The student meets the requirements set for him/her. С The student partially meets the requirements set for him/her.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.2 Students With Handicaps, Social Maladjustments or Learning Disabilities Who Have an Intellectual Impairment and Who Are Enrolled in an Adapted Ministerial Program of Study a) S tudents with a profound intellectual impairment or students who are in the ministerial program for students with a rofound intellectual impairment, the exemption applies to: - all the provisions of sections 30.1, 30.2 and 30.3 of the BSR for s profo results recorded in section 2 of the report card prescribed by the BSR tudents who are in the ministerial program for students with a und intellectual impairment must be expressed as a rating in dance with the following key: A The student meets the requirements set for him/her very well. В The student meets the requirements set for him/her. С The student partially meets the requirements set for him/her.
 D The student does not meet the requirements set for him/her.